||What is a juvenile?

 - In some States, a combination of the youth's age, offense, and prior record places the youth under the original jurisdiction of both the juvenile and criminal courts.
 In these situations where the courts have concurrent jurisdiction, the prosecutor is given the authority to decide which court will initially handle the case.
 This is known as concurrent jurisdiction, prosecutor discretion, or direct filing.

-Several age boundary changes have been enacted but are not effective until after 2018:
+Several age boundary changes have been enacted but are not fully effective until after 2019:

 - In Louisiana, the highest age an individual's alleged conduct can be considered a "delinquent act" is 16.
 Pursuant to Louisiana S.B.
 248, beginning 3/1/2019 certain non-violent conduct of a 17 year old may be considered a delinquent act, and on 7/1/2020 all conduct of a 17 year old will be included, assuming no further change to the definition of a "delinquent act."